Neil-Rayu/alchemist/README.rst

        fmt.Println("This is where your container runtime would go!")
    }

-This setup gives you a lightweight, fast development environment for testing Go programs in isolated Linux containers!
+This setup gives you a lightweight, fast development environment for testing Go programs in isolated Linux containers 0-0